Introduction to Computer Programming (CPSC100)

 1.0 (yearlong course)

 This introductory course is designed for the student who has no prior background knowledge in computer programming.
 Students will understand computer history, computer logic, programming strategies, algorithms and code development.
-Students will use the Python and Java Pascal programming languages as a context for all programming instruction and coding/compiling.
+Students will use the Python and Java programming languages as a context for all programming instruction and coding/compiling.
+At the end of the year, student will receive a brief introduction into HTML and CSS.

 Apple co-founder and former CEO Steve Jobs said “Everybody in this country should learn to program a computer … because it makes you think.”